rorsini/pseudo-translate/README.md

 $ npm -i pseudo-translate
 ```

-Then include `ptify` and use by passing in a JSON file path or JSON object
+Then include `ptify` with:
-containing your i18n resource strings to be pseudo-translated:
 ```javascript
 const ptify = require('pseudo-translate');
 ```

 ### Objects

+Pseudo-translate a JSON object containing your i18n resource strings.
+Such as:
 ```javascript
 const obj = {
     "USERS": {